DomZem/nextjs-panel-admin/README.md

 - [x] Fix issue: `value` prop on `input` should not be null.
 Consider using an empty string to clear the component or `undefined` for uncontrolled components.
 It appears on update product.
 - [ ] Add to each input in auto form which can be nullable button that will set the field to null
 - [ ] Try to add filters between title and table options
+- [ ] min height of loading table should be calcualted by: `rows per page * height of the row`